vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 Kubelet (responsible for mount and unmount) will communicate with an external “CSI volume driver” running on the same host machine (whether containerized or not) via a Unix Domain Socket.

 The Unix Domain Socket will be registered with kubelet using the [Device Plugin Unix Domain Socket Registration](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/resource-management/device-plugin.md#unix-socket) mechanism.
-This mechanism will need to be extended to support registration of CSI volume drivers.
+This mechanism will need to be extended to support registration of both CSI volume drivers and device plugins independently.

 Upon initialization of the external “CSI volume driver”, some external component should call `GetNodeId` to get the mapping from Kubernetes NodeId to CSI driver NodeId.
 It should then add the CSI driver NodeId as a label to the Kubernetes Node API object.
 The key of the label should be `csi.volume.kubernetes.io/<CsiDriverName>/nodeID`.
 This will enable the component that will issue `ControllerPublishVolume` calls to use the label as a mapping from cluster node ID to storage node ID.

-The Kubernetes team will provide a helper container that can manage the UDS registration and NodeId initialization (see “Recommended Mechanism for Deployment” below for details).
+The Kubernetes team will provide a helper container that can manage the unix domain socket registration and NodeId initialization (see “Recommended Mechanism for Deployment” below for details).

 #### Master to CSI Driver Communication